On Left regular bands and real Conic-Line arrangements: Plane curve arrangements: structure of sub-LRBs

 \begin{proof} As noted after Definition \ref{defLRBbounded}, different sign assignments on $\LL(C_1)$ (or on $\LL(C_2)$) induce isomorphic LRB structures.
-Thus, we first set a fixed assignment of signs for $\LL(C_1)$ and $\LL(C_2)$ and then prove that the LRBs are isomorphic.
+Thus, we first fix an assignment of signs for $\LL(C_1)$ and $\LL(C_2)$ and then prove that the LRBs are isomorphic.